Ebro Darden: Early life

-Dardens was born to a Black father and a Jewish mother.
+Darden was born to a Black father and a Jewish mother.
 He attended a Pentecostal church and Hebrew school while growing up in Oakland and Sacramento.

 Career

 Start in radio

 Darden began his career in radio in 1990 at KSFM in Sacramento, California, while he was still a teenager.
 At KSFM he worked in research and as a sales runner until moving into programming as an intern, and later co-hosting for KSFM's night and morning shows.
 In 1997, he worked at KBMB in Sacramento as programming and music director, as well as an afternoon host.
 Eventually, Darden became operations manager at KBMB, while also co-hosting mornings at KXJM in Portland, Oregon, in 1999.

 Hot 97

 In 2003, Darden became music director for WQHT, ultimately becoming the program director for the station in 2007.

 Darden worked alongside several past WQHT Hot 97 morning show co-hosts including Star and Buckwild, Miss Jones, DJ Envy, Sway, and Joe Budden from 2004 to 2007, and introduced Cipha Sounds and Peter Rosenberg to the AM drive in 2009.
 He rejoined the Hot 97 Morning Show in 2012, alongside Cipha Sounds, Peter Rosenberg, and Laura Stylez.

 As programming director and on-air host, Darden was the main voice of several events at Hot 97 including Nicki Minaj's relationship with the station, and her alleged sexual relationship with the host; Hurricane Sandy; and Mister Cee's personal life.

 In 2014, VH1 announced a new unscripted comedy series, This Is Hot 97, which featured Darden and fellow hosts including Angie Martinez, Funkmaster Flex, Peter Rosenberg, Cipha Sounds, Miss Info, and Laura Stylez.